 “Stop now!”
 I pleaded in my mind.

-My mist buddy floated close to my chest.
-The shadow that was blocking out the sun faded from view.
-It was ready to return to where ever it lived.
+My mist buddy floated close to my chest releasing Charity in mid-twirl.
+The mist was ready to return to where ever it lived.
 I asked it to go home.
 That was my second mistake.
-I asked.
-I should have commanded.
+I should have commanded that it leave.

-A dove flew overhead and dropped out of the sky as if it had hit a pane of glass floating high above us.
-The yelling and twirling children started kicking the dove, and then they stomped on the dying animal.
-There was a frenzy of screaming and running and jumping all around me.
+A gray dove flew overhead and dropped out of the sky as if it had hit a pane of glass in the air above us.
+The yelling and twirling children started kicking the dove.
+Then they stomped on the dying animal.
+There was a frenzy of screaming and running and jumping.
 My mist buddy was enjoying the feast of energy.
-It was no longer controlled by me.
+It was no longer going to be controlled by me.

-Era pulled me back from the mob of tiny screaming bodies, and we stood together watching the carnage.
+Era pulled me back from the mob of tiny screaming bodies.
+We stood together watching the carnage.
 This mist was mine, not like a pet I loved or a toy I owned.
 It was of me, for me and made by me.
-I had lost control of it completely.
-The terror I felt at that moment was hot and nauseating.
-Someone was going to find out what I had done and I would be taken away just like my mother had warned me.
+I would have to kill it.
+Suffocate the thing with my energy.
+The terror I felt at that moment was so hot and nauseating I thought I might faint.
+Someone was going to find out what I had done, and I would be taken away just like my mother had warned me.

-A yard duty lady came running up to the mob of children.
-She pulled the two unhinged girls away from the group by their little arms, and they began to sob and point at the pile of bloody bird confetti.
+A yard duty came running up to the mob of children.
+She pulled the two unhinged girls aside by their little arms, and they began to sob and point at the pile of bloody bird confetti.
 Several of the boys stopped to look at the ground and their shoes.
 They slowly backed away from the mess as if they were waking from a dream.
-Thankfully the woman had broken their trance.
-She asked me what happened, pointing to the pile of feathers.
+The woman asked me what happened, pointing to the pile of feathers.